ms766/Instaloader-related-scripts/README.md

 ---
 **setup** -->
-1. cd's into root and seeks the following directories "Picture/0gram", if not present then its creates them. <br>
+-cd's into root and seeks the following directories "Picture/0gram", if not present then its creates them. <br>
-2. Installs all required packages if any are missing. <br>
+-Installs all required packages if any are missing. <br>
-3. creates if missing or appends to .bashrc the following commands. <br>
+-creates if missing or appends to .bashrc the following commands. <br>

 **main.sh** --> takes command line args in the form of username or the keyword "login" and then the username.
 Note that a given user name has to be written to a ".env" file in order to login to your account before hand.
 Downloads and sorts files based on if they are jpg or mp4 into 0clips or 0pictues sub-directories while providing file backups of size 0 in the root of profile directory being downloading to avoid duplicate downloads.
 Additionally if a profile if private then the given directory will be move out into “Pictures/1gram_private” and will require you to be logged into to download such data.